5 Ways Moms Can Lend a Wedding-Planning Hand

 2. Vendor Research

-Give moms a list of vendors you’re considering and then have them help you look into pricing information, availability and questions you’d like answered, suggests Jessica Pennington, owner of Stella Event Design in St. Joseph, Mich.
+Give moms a list of vendors you’re considering and then have them help you look into pricing information, availability and questions you’d like answered, suggests Jessica Pennington, owner of Stella Event Design in St. Joseph, Michigan.
 “You still have the final choice, but you’ll save tons of time on leg work while also keeping mothers in the loop on some of the important details!”

 3. DIY Craft Projects